As an Amazon Associate, I earn from qualifying purchases.

 How to Prevent Grainy Fudge

-Heating the ingredients too quickly over high heat will produce a grainy fudge that is dry and will be crumbly.
-To prevent this from happening, heat consistently over medium heat and pay attention to the instructions when they direct you to stir the ingredients (and for how long).
+Heating the ingredients too quickly over high heat will produce a grainy fudge that is dry and crumbly.
+To prevent this from happening, heat the ingredients consistently over medium heat and pay attention to the instructions when they direct you to stir the ingredients (and for how long).

 Allow the sugar to fully dissolve before it comes to a rolling boil to prevent grainy, gritty, and crunchy fudge.